sufka861/AB-test/README.md

 12.[x] express-async-errors package - wraps the controllers in try/catch statement automatically (no implementation needed), and calls the next(error) function in the catch block with the error thrown. the next function will "fall" into the errorHandler.
 13.[x] errorHandler - a function that is used at the end of the server that catches all the errors thrown in the controllers 14.[x]
 Custom Errors - in the errors' directory.
 Classes that extends Error class, with status and message to pass to the error handier at the end.
 More can be added if we need them.

+> **Tests**>

-15. [x] Test - contain all the tests , use [npm run test] to run all the test and check coverage and results.
+ All tests were done using Mocha,Chai and sinos. you can find all the tests under the folder "test". use [npm run test] to run all the test and check coverage and results.

 > **How to Use**

+NOTE:
 `Create AB Test Experiment:`
 1. Open Homepage.html.
 2. Go to "New Experiment"